Ash Street shootout: Confrontation and gunfight

 During the barbecue, people at the house across the street threw rocks and rotten pears at the upstairs video camera.
 Some made threatening gestures to those attending the party and one fired at Foulk's house with a BB gun.
 Foulk and some other Rangers crossed the street and confronted the other group.
 The latter refused to stop throwing things and shooting BBs, while Foulk refused to stop filming their activities.
 According to Foulk, they then threatened to kill him.
 Some residents of the neighborhood, including occupants of the house across the street, presented a different narrative, in which the Rangers had taunted them and laughed at them.

 Returning to his home, Foulk called other Rangers for backup.
 The force of about twelve soldiers drew up defensive plans and Foulk erected a wooden barricade.
 Foulk also called a journalist and photographer from The News Tribune, who came to the home.
 Foulk carried a Browning Hi-Power and Colt .357.
 The other Rangers' weapons included an AR-15 rifle, an M14 rifle, a 12-gauge shotgun, and a number of handguns.
 All of the Rangers' weapons were personally owned, not military-issue.
-The gunfight began at 9:20 PM, after sunset.
+The gunfight began at 9:20 p.m., after sunset.
 It is unclear which side fired first; both claim it was the other.
 In the ensuing battle, people fired toward Foulk's house from behind parked cars and Rangers fired back as one partygoer (herself armed) called 9-1-1.
 Shooting continued for 5 to 30 minutes between the Rangers and 15 to 20 adversaries.
 Police arrived on the scene and then briefly retreated when gunfire continued; ultimately at least a dozen arrived.

 Those who had been firing at the Rangers fled.
 Arriving police officers first detained everyone at the Foulk residence and sought to confiscate their guns as evidence.
 The officer tasked with disarming the Rangers, feeling that they had done nothing wrong, struck a deal in which they would hand over only their less valuable guns.
 All weapons taken were owned lawfully.
 The police then pursued those who had run away, partly based on descriptions given by the Rangers, and arrested two on outstanding warrants.
 The first police officers to respond estimated 50 to 60 shots fired in less than a minute.
 Estimates of the total number fired range from 100 to 300.
 No one was reported injured at the time of the shooting.
 Foulk said to 48 Hours in 1990 that he had told the Rangers to avoid hitting anyone, for fear of being sued.
-Russ Carmack, the News Tribune's photographer at the scene, later said that he had heard a police commander lecture the Rangers for failing to hit anyone.
-In 2009, Foulk said to the News Tribune that one Ranger had in fact winged someone who charged the house.
+Russ Carmack, The News Tribune's photographer at the scene, later said that he had heard a police commander lecture the Rangers for failing to hit anyone.
+In 2009, Foulk said to The News Tribune that one Ranger had in fact winged someone who charged the house.
 In 2022, he said to Fox 13 Seattle that the Rangers shot multiple people, who fled the scene rather than await emergency medical services.